 Instructions

-- Start by washing, drying and pitting the plums.
-To remove the stone from the plums, use a sharp knife and cut the plums one one side along the stone – do not half them completely, you should have plums that are almost in one pice.
-Set aside.
+1. Start by washing, drying and pitting the plums.
+To remove the stone from the plums, use a sharp knife and cut the plums on one side along the stone.
+Do not halve them completely, you should have plums that are almost in one piece.
+Set them aside.

-- For the streusel add the flour, sugar, vanilla extract and butter in small pieces to a bowl and mix (works best with a fork or your fingers) until streusel form.
+2. For the streusels add the flour, sugar, vanilla extract and butter in small pieces to a bowl and mix (works best with a fork or your fingers) until different-sized streusels form.
 Add the sliced almonds and cinnamon (optional) and mix in.
 Place in the fridge until needed.

-- Add the curd cheese, sugar, milk, vegetable oil, vanilla extract and egg to a large bowl and mix until well combined.
-Mix the flour with baking powder, and salt.
-Add to the bowl and knead until the dough comes together.
+3. Add the quark, sugar, milk, vegetable oil, vanilla extract and egg to a large bowl and mix until well combined.
+Mix the flour with baking powder and salt.
+Add it to the bowl and knead until the dough comes together.
 The dough will be quite soft.

-- Preheat the oven to 390°F (200°C).
-Line a (deep) baking sheet with baking parchment or grease.
-Roll out the dough on a floured surface to the size of the baking sheet and transfer – press the dough into shape if you have problems rolling out the dough due to its softness.
+4. Preheat the oven to 200°C (390°F).
+Line a (deep-dish) baking sheet with baking parchment or grease it.
+Roll out the dough on a floured surface to the size of the baking sheet and transfer the dough.
+Press/pull the dough into shape if you have problems rolling it out due to its softness.

-- Open the plums so the loon like butterflies (but are still connected at one point) and place close to each other on the dough – cover everything.
-Distribute the streusel evenly on top of the plums and sprinkle with coarse sugar (optional).
-Bake for 25-35 minutes.
-Take out of the oven and let cool down.
+5. Open the plums so they look like little butterflies – you want them still connected on one side.
+Place them close to each other on top of the dough.
+They should cover everything.
+Distribute the streusels evenly on top of the plums and sprinkle some pearled sugar on top as well (optional).
+Bake the cake for about 25-35 minutes.
+Take it out of the oven and let it cool down.
 Serve slightly warm or completely cooled.

 Notes